 - a. the courses of the master's programmes

 - Nederlands recht, except for the Ondernemingsrecht course and the course Capita Selecta Criminologie

-- Forensica, Criminologie en Rechtspleging
+- > Forensica, Criminologie en Rechtspleging

-- > Recht en Arbeid
+- Recht en Arbeid

 - European Law School

 - Globalisation and Law

-- > Fiscaal recht, specialisatie Directe belastingen, except for the Fiscaal concernrecht course
+- Fiscaal recht, specialisatie Directe belastingen, except for the Fiscaal concernrecht course

+- as named in this annex

 - b. the courses

 - Advocaat en ethos / The good lawyer

 - Computational Science of Taxation

+- •

 - Cross-border Taxation of Human Capital